the-other-mariana/computational-geometry/voronoi/README.md

 *Note*: You can do this using the classic **delete** function of a BST, by performing:

+- Delete p1 node.
-- Following the example, delete the grandpa of p1 node.
+- Now, delete the grandpa of p1 node.
 But store it before deleting it.
-- Substitute the parent node of p1 with the new node that has the combination of the intersection of the parent and grandpa parabolas.
+- Substitute the parent node of p2 with the new node that has the combination of the intersection of the parent and grandpa parabolas.
-- Finally, delete p1 node.
-Update p2's parent link.
+- Update links so that the new node is parent of p2 and grandpa's right child.
+Subtree right child should now be this new node.

 3. Delete all the circle events that involve the g arc (tree leaf).
 This means to erase from Q all the circle events where their pointer points to this leaf g.
 For that, you need to only check the event pointer of the previous and next leaf of g arc in T before the deletion, that is, check the circle event pointers of p2 as prev and p3 as next.